Scott Padgett

-Scott Anthony Padgett (born April 19, 1976) is a retired American professional basketball player and current assistant to the head coach for Mississippi State men's basketball.
+Scott Anthony Padgett (born April 19, 1976) is an American former professional basketball player and current assistant to the head coach for Mississippi State men's basketball.
 He was formerly the head coach at Samford University.
-He played for the National Basketball Association's Utah Jazz, Houston Rockets, New Jersey Nets, and Memphis Grizzlies.
+He played for the National Basketball Association's Utah Jazz, Houston Rockets, New Jersey Nets and Memphis Grizzlies.

 High school

 Padgett was born and raised in Louisville, Kentucky.
 He played basketball at St. Xavier High School in Louisville, was recruited by head coach Rick Pitino and committed to play college basketball for the University of Kentucky.

 College

 Padgett saw limited playing time during his freshman season (1994–95) on a roster that included future NBA players Wayne Turner, Tony Delk, Rodrick Rhodes, Walter McCarty, Jeff Sheppard, Mark Pope and Antoine Walker.
 Padgett averaged 2.0 points per game and 1.2 rebounds per game while appearing in 14 games.
 He also had academic problems and was not eligible to play during the following year.

 Padgett returned to Kentucky for the second half of the 1996–97 season.
 He became an integral part of that team, playing alongside future NBA players Ron Mercer, Derek Anderson, Nazr Mohammed and Jamaal Magloire.
-Padgett scored 15 points against his hometown University of Louisville, 24 points against the University of Tennessee and 17 points in the NCAA national championship game against the University of Arizona.
+Padgett scored 15 points against his hometown Louisville, 24 points against Tennessee and 17 points in the NCAA national championship game against Arizona.
 The 1996–97 Kentucky team finished as the NCAA runner-up.
 For the season Padgett averaged 9.6 points per game and 5.1 rebounds per game, and was named to the All-NCAA Final Four Team.

-Padgett was the starting power forward on the 1997–98 team, and was one of its leading players as it won the 1998 NCAA Tournament.
+Padgett was the starting power forward on the 1997–98 team, and was one of its leading players as it won the 1998 NCAA tournament.
 During that season, he distinguished himself nationally with good inside play, strong rebounding, and surprising outside shooting skills for a big inside player.
-On the season Padgett averaged 11.4 points per game, 6.6 rebounds per game and 2.1 assists per game while shooting 48.0% from the floor, 39.4% from 3 point range and 83.7% from the free throw line.
-In the NCAA tournament, he scored 19 points in a regional semifinal matchup against UCLA, 12 points - including a go-ahead three pointer to cap a 17-point comeback - in a regional final against Duke University, and 17 points in the NCAA national championship game against the University of Utah.
+On the season Padgett averaged 11.4 points per game, 6.6 rebounds per game and 2.1 assists per game while shooting 48.0% from the floor, 39.4% from three-point range and 83.7% from the free throw line.
+In the NCAA tournament, he scored 19 points in a regional semifinal matchup against UCLA, 12 points—including a go-ahead three-pointer to cap a 17-point comeback—in a regional final against Duke, and 17 points in the NCAA national championship game against Utah.
 Honors Padgett won that season included being named First Team All-American (Wooden), All-NCAA Final Four Team, All-NCAA Regional Team, Second Team All-SEC (Coaches), Third Team All-SEC (AP), All-SEC Tournament and Academic All-SEC.